White rice vs Brown rice - Health benefits and Nutrition Comparison

 Preparation times of white and brown rice are different again.
 The cooking time of white rice is about 20 minutes, whereas brown rice’s cooking time is about 40 minutes.
 In this part white rice is obvious winner with longer shelf life and shorter preparation time.

 Thus, as shown above, brown rice is richer in fiber and choline in nutritional comparison than white rice.
 In vitamin content brown rice is title holder again, especially with Vitamin B2 and Vitamin B3, and except for Vitamin B9, that is higher in white rice.
 In term of minerals brown rice is richer again, particularly in Magnesium, Potassium and Phosphorus.
 Brown rice is higher in Phytic acid and Arsenic content, than white rice, due to the former’s preserved outer layers.
 Small amounts of phytate reduce the risk of some diseases associated with hyperabsorption of minerals, whereas significant amount can lead to the mineral deficiency and associated diseases.
 White rice has a longer shelf life and it takes shorter to cook.
-So, which one do you prefer?
+Enjoy and share the comparison infographic below.

 Vitamin and Mineral Summary Scores